Consultation on a draft Strategic Management Plan 2018

-Future Directions for the Management of the Great Artesian Basin will inform the development of the new Plan.
+Future Directions for the Management of the Great Artesian Basin will inform the development of the draft Plan.

 A paper on water management within the Basin has been developed to assist in discussions on the future management of the Basin.